-When you think of electrical burns, you often think about injuries that come from direct contact with current – shocking experiences.
-Keep in mind electrical burn injuries are often compounded by thermal or heat burns from blasts or “arc flashes.”
+When you think of electrical burns, you often think about hazards from direct contact with current – shocking experiences.
+However, remember that electrical burns are often compounded by thermal or heat burns from blasts or “arc flashes.”

 An arc flash occurs when high voltage differences exist across a gap between two conductive surfaces.
-With extremely powerful current, the electrical energy will travel through air.
-When it reaches the second conductor, large amounts of energy are released, and temperatures reaching 36,000 degrees Fahrenheit have been reported.
+With mighty current, the electrical energy will travel through the air.
+Large amounts of energy are released when it reaches the second conductor, and temperatures reaching 36,000 degrees Fahrenheit have been reported.

-Burns caused by arc flash are typically severe, 2nd-degree (partial thickness) or 3rd-degree (full thickness) burns.
-Clothing may catch on fire, and this will contribute to the area of the burn, further increasing the already high risk of mortality.
+Burns caused by arc flash are typically severe, 2nd-degree (partial thickness) or 3rd-degree (total thickness) burns.
+Clothing may catch on fire, which will contribute to the burn area, further increasing the already high risk of mortality.
 Skin grafts are not uncommonly required.
-A pressure wave may throw the victim with a force of a half-ton, and injuries can occur this way.
+A pressure wave may throw the victim with a force of a half-ton, and physical harm can occur this way.
 Hearing loss can also occur from an arc flash blast wave.

-Victims of arc flash blast injuries often have terrible scarring and chronic pain.
-They may suffer severe psychological symptoms, such as post-traumatic stress disorder.
+Victims of arc flash blast incidents often have terrible scarring and chronic pain.
+In addition, they may suffer severe psychological symptoms, such as post-traumatic stress disorder.
 Medical costs and loss of income can be substantially damaging, and workman’s comp will typically pay only a portion of the cost.